 Step two – Prepare for the hearing

-Your patient and/or their family may hire their own attorney to help with this process.
+Your resident and/or their family may hire their own attorney to help with this process.
 If not, you may determine that your own legal advisor is a worthwhile investment.
 To prepare for the hearing, you want to pinpoint where you believe DHS erred in its eligibility assessment and gather the necessary paperwork to highlight the mistake.

 Step three – Attend the hearing